Special offers

 § 13 Data Protection

 The shop operator will observe all data protection requirements, in particular the provisions of the Federal Data Protection Act and the Telemedia Act.
-The customer's data will only be collected and processed for the purpose of fulfilling the respective order and will not be passed on to third parties.
-The storage of this data is based on legal obligations within the framework of what is legally permissible.
+The customer's data will only be collected and processed for the purpose of executing the respective order and will not be passed on to third parties.
+The storage of this data is carried out due to legal obligations within the legally permissible framework.
 Furthermore, the shop operator refers to its Privacy Policy.

 § 14 Final Provisions